-Similar precipitation, P(0)=790 mm year-1, is registered at 125° E in that part of the

-North East China Continental Transect (NECT) (region 2), which is closest to the Pacific Ocean, 400 km from the coast.
-In the meantime, the upper reaches of Yenisey river are about four thousand kilometers away from the Pacific Ocean, and about six thousand kilometers away from the Atlantic Ocean; in fact, it is one of the innermost
+Similar precipitation, P(0) = 790 mm year-1, is registered at 125°E in that part of the North East China Continental Transect (NECT) (region 2), which is closest to the Pacific Ocean, only 400 km from the coast.
+In the meantime, the upper reaches of Yenisey river are about four thousand kilometers away from the Pacific Ocean, and about six thousand kilometers away from the Atlantic Ocean; in fact, it is one of the innermost continental areas on the planet, Fig. 1.
+Due to the low oceanic temperature in the region of their formation, Arctic air masses that dominate the Yenisey basin (Shver, 1979) are characterized by low moisture content (less than 8 mm of precipitable water in the atmospheric column compared to 16 mm in the Pacific Ocean at NECT (Randel et al., 1996)).
+According to (1), this moisture content should decrease even further as these air masses move inland to the south.

-- 5 continental areas on the planet, Fig. 1.
-Due to the low oceanic temperature in the region of their formation, Arctic air masses that dominate the Yenisey basin (Shver, 1976) are characterized by low moisture content (less than 8 mm of precipitable water in the atmospheric column compared to 16 mm in the Pacific Ocean at NECT (Randel et al., 1996).
-According to Eq.
-(1), this moisture content should decrease even further 10 as these air masses move inland to the south. - 10 as these air masses move inland to the south.
-In other words, if the modern territory of the forest-covered Yenisey basin were, instead, a desert with precipitation of the order of 100 mm year-1, this would not be surprising from the geophysical point of view (indeed, one is not surprised at the fact that the innermost part of NECT and other non-forested regions, Fig. 2a, are extremely - 15 arid).
+In other words, if the modern territory of the forest-covered Yenisey basin were, instead, a desert with precipitation of the order of 100 mm year-1, this would not be surprising from the geophysical point of view (indeed, one is not surprised at the fact that the innermost part of NECT and other unforested regions, Fig. 2a, are extremely arid).
 This could easily be explained by the character of atmospheric circulation and large distance from any of the oceans.
-In contrast, the existence of a luxurious water cycle (Yenisey is the seventh most powerful river in the world) as well as the southward increase of precipitation in this area is quite remarkable, geophysically unexpected and can only be explained by functioning of an active biotic mechanism pumping atmo- - 20 spheric moisture from ocean to land.
+In contrast, the existence of a luxurious water cycle (Yenisey is the seventh most powerful river in the world) as well as the southward increase of precipitation in this area is quite remarkable, geophysically unexpected and can only be explained by functioning of an active biotic mechanism pumping atmospheric moisture from ocean to land.
 Similar biotic pumps should ensure high precipitation rates throughout the natural forests of the Amazon basin and Equatorial Africa.

 It can be concluded, therefore, that all the largest and most powerful river basins must have formed as an outcome of the existence of forest pumps of atmospheric moisture.
-Forest moisture pump ensures an ocean-to-land flux of moisture, which - 25 compensates for the runoff of water from the optimally moistened forest soil.
-This makes it possible for forests to develop the maximally possible transpiration fluxes that are limited by solar radiation only.
-Thus, precipitation over forests increases up to the maximum value possible at a given constant runoff (i.e., coefficient k in Eq.
-(2), the precipitation/runoff ratio, is maximized for a given R.) Forest moisture pump determines both the ultimate distance to which the atmospheric moisture penetrates on the continent from the ocean, as well as the magnitude of the incoming moisture flux per unit length of the coastal line.
+Such pumps maintain optimal soil moisture content, ensure maximum biotic productivity and fully compensate water runoff associated with high soil moisture content.
+Forest moisture pump determines both the ultimate distance to which the atmospheric moisture penetrates on the continent from the ocean, as well as the magnitude of the incoming moisture flux per unit length of the coastal line.
 Dictated by the biota, both parameters are practically independent of the geophysical fluctuations of atmospheric moisture circulation.
 The biotic pumps of atmospheric moisture enhance precipitation on land at the expense of decreasing precipitation over the ocean.
-This should lead to appearance of extensive oceanic "deserts" - large areas with low precipitation (see, e.g., Fig. 1 of Adler et al., 2001).
+This should lead to appearance of extensive oceanic "deserts" - large areas with low precipitation (see, e.g., Fig. 1 of Adler et al. (2000)).

-2.3 Deforestation consequences for the water cycle on land
+2.3.
+Deforestation consequences for the water cycle on land

-- Let us denote as $P_f(x) = P_f(0)$ the spatially uniform distribution of precipitation over a river basin covered by natural forest (low index f stands for forest), which spreads over distance L inland and over distance D along the oceanic coast.
-Total precipitation $\Pi{\rm f}$ on this territory is equal to $\Pi_f = P_f(0)LD$, where the product LD = S estimates the area occupied by the river basin.
-According to Eq.
-(4) and the results of Sect.
-2.1, total - precipitation Π_d on a territory deprived of the natural forest cover (low index d stands for deforestation, desertification) is equal to $\Pi_d = P_d(0) I_d D$, where $I_d \sim 600$ km.
+Let us denote as $P{\rm f}(x) = P{\rm f}(0)$ the spatially uniform distribution of precipitation over a river basin covered by natural forest (low index f stands for forest), which spreads over distance L inland and over distance D along the oceanic coast.
+Total precipitation $\Pi{\rm f}$ on this territory is equal to $\Pi{\rm f} = P{\rm f}(0)LD$, where the product LD = S estimates the area occupied by the river basin.
+According to (4) and the results of Section 2.1, total precipitation $\Pi{\rm d}$ on a territory deprived of the natural forest cover (low index d stands for deforestation, desertification) is equal to $\Pi{\rm d} = P{\rm d}(0)l{\rm d}D$, where $l{\rm d} \sim 600$ km.
 One thus obtains